Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-The state corresponds to inserting a (boundary normal ordered) plane wave vertex operator $e^{ik\cdot X(0)}$ at the origin of the unit half-disk.
-The dynamical string field can be represented as a sum of states created by acting mode oscillators on $|k_\mu\rangle$.
+To see that \eq{linEOM} makes sense as a linear field equation, it is helpful to give a more concrete description of the string field as an expansion in eigenstates of $L_0$.
+Let us do this for the D$p$-brane.
+The dynamical string field can be represented as a sum of states created by acting mode oscillators on the momentum eigenstate $|k_\mu\rangle$ in \eq{kmu}.
 Arranging these states in sequence of increasing $L_0$ eigenvalue for a given momentum, and recalling that the dynamical string field carries ghost number $1$, we find the expansion

 The coefficient functions $T(k)$ etc. are an infinite list of ordinary spacetime fields---the fluctuation fields of the D$p$-brane---expressed in momentum space.
 As you can probably anticipate, $T(x)$ is the tachyon on the D$p$-brane, $A_\mu(x)$ is the Maxwell gauge potential, and $\phi_a(x)$ are the massless scalars representing transverse displacement of the D$p$-brane.
 We will see the role of $\beta(x)$ in a moment.
 The reality condition implies that the coefficient fields are real.
 Plugging this into $Q\Psi=0$ implies a set of linearized field equations: